-Powersharing ‘surest way’ to secure NI’s place in union – Chris Heaton-Harris
+Powersharing ‘surest way’ to secure NI’s place in Union – Chris Heaton-Harris

 Mr Heaton-Harris said the “simple reality” is that people tend to change the status quo only when the status quo is not working, or people simply stop making the case for it.

-“Devolved powersharing institutions created a status quo that those of us who value Northern Ireland’s place in the Union can robustly and successfully promote and celebrate.
+“Devolved powersharing institutions created a status quo that those of us who value Northern Ireland’s place in the Union can robustly and successfully promote and celebrate,” he said.

 “So let no-one tell you that powersharing is at any way at odds with unionism.